Run a New RPC Node

 In order to submit extrinsics (transactions, in Substrate terminology) with PolkadotJS from one of your accounts, you need to have a Polkadot-compatible browser extension wallet (like Talisman or Subwallet) installed.
 Then, refresh PolkadotJS web-page and the extension will be automatically detected and a pop-up window will appear asking you to connect it:

-Next, navigate to the section Accounts then to the subsection Accounts and send funds by clicking on the send button:
+and send funds by clicking on the send

-Selecting your account as the source and typing in the address of the destination account and the amount of tokens to send, finally click on Make Transfer:
+Selecting your account as the source and typing in the address of the destination account and the amount of tokens to send, finally click on Make Transfer

-In a few seconds, you should receive feedback in a pop-up message on the top-right corner confirming that the extrinsic has been successfully submitted and the funds have been transferred.
+In a few seconds, you should receive feedback in a green pop-up message on the top-right corner confirming that the extrinsic has been successfully submitted and the funds have been transferred.